CPD is about maintaining and extending your professional competence.

 UK-SPEC as a framework

-Anything related to professional development counts and should be measured in terms of how much you, the individual, learn from it.
+There is an increased emphasis for ethical principles, sustainability, risk, and where appropriate, security and whistleblowing, to be covered as part of your annual CPD activities.
+However, anything related to professional development counts and should be measured in terms of how much you, the individual, learn from it.
 Most importantly, CPD is not just technical development; UK-SPEC mostly covers non-technical competences and anything that increases your skills in management.
 Communication or your community involvement and commitment to the profession can and should also be recorded as valid CPD, especially if you feel that activity has been beneficial.